Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 ### Adding the cloud detail

-You might have also noted the white cloud in the sun switch, we will animate this to transform into the stars so it’s based on three elements.
+You might have also noted the white cloud in the sun switch.
+We will animate this to transform into the stars, so it’s based on three elements.

 The main element is the span background inside the label.
-This in turn has a before and after pseudo-element.
+This, in turn, has a before and after pseudo-element.

-The main span is relatively positioned on the right-hand side, it has a transition that takes 150ms so it’s faster than our main toggle.
+The main span is relatively positioned on the right-hand side.
+It has a transition that takes 150ms, so it’s faster than our main toggle.

 ```css
 .toggle--label-background {